 Bold Predictions for Top College Football Freshmen in 2018

-For proof that instant-impact college football recruits are more important now than ever before, look no further than the battle between true-freshman quarterbacks at the end of the national championship game this past January.
+For proof that instant-impact college football recruits are more important now than ever before, look no further than the battle between true-freshman quarterbacks (Alabama's Tua Tagovailoa and Georgia's Jake Fromm) at the end of the national championship game this past January.

 Not every 5-star stud is destined for that type of immediate contribution.
 Heck, most of them are lucky to carve out a role in which they play 50 percent of possible snaps.
 But there are always a few freshmen who put up big numbers.